 If you have a criminal record, it's unlikely it will prevent you from traveling internationally from the United States to other countries.
 However, each country has the right to turn away anyone who is attempting to enter its borders for any reason.
 Officials do not routinely run an international criminal record check on foreign visitors, but they have the right to do so.
 You don't need to provide proof that you have no record in order to travel; however, should you apply to live or work in a foreign country, you could be denied permission due to a criminal record.
 Likewise, a person seeking to enter the Unites States can be turned away because of a criminal record.
 If you have a criminal record and wish to enter the United States, the Department of Homeland Security recommends that you apply for a visa before you travel to prevent any problems at the border.

-If you'd like to learn more about criminal records, or search some of the databases that were mentioned within this article, then follow the links on the next page.
+If you'd like to learn more about criminal records, or search some of the databases that were mentioned within this article, then follow the links below.

 - Federal Bureau of Investigation.
 "Criminal Justice Information Services." http://www.fbi.gov/hq/cjisd/cjis.htm